nettemhandu/Pet-Simulation-Game/README.md

 Abstraction: Abstract Pet class defines essential pet behaviors that all pets implement.

-Features a simple console-based interaction loop to feed, play, and check pet stats.
+Features a simple console based interaction loop to feed, play, and check pet stats.
 Well-structured and easily extensible for new pets, items, or gameplay mechanics.